4.03 Sick Leave

 Reporting and Recordkeeping

-It is the employee’s responsibility to submit an accurate Record of Absence form reporting the hours he/she did not work for which sick leave is requested.
+It is the employee’s responsibility to submit accurate information when reporting the hours he/she did not work for which sick leave is requested.

-An employee found abusing sick leave (including not filling out a Record of Absence form) will be subject to disciplinary action.
+An employee found abusing or not reporting sick leave per respective department rules will be subject to disciplinary action.

-It is the department supervisor’s responsibility to record and maintain accurate records of sick leave taken by his/her employees.
+It is the department supervisor’s responsibility to ensure timely and accurate recording of sick leave taken by his/her employees.
 This responsibility includes timely reporting of hours taken and monitoring accruals.
-A department timekeeper may be assigned to assist a supervisor in this task but it remains the supervisor’s responsibility.

 Time charged against sick leave may not exceed the employee's accrued balance.